havenwood/xpool/README.md

 queue.
 The message queue that each subprocess has is also  what ensures work can be queued when the pool becomes dry (all subprocesses are busy).

+Incase a unit of work raises an exception that it does not handle xpool will catch the exception and mark the process as 'failed'.
+A failed process can be restarted, and it is also possible to access the backtrace of a failed process through `XPool` and `XPool::Process` objects.
+The exception is also re-raised so that you can see a process has failed from the output ruby prints when an exception is left unhandled.

 __EXAMPLES__

 The examples don't demonstrate everything that XPool can do.
 The